Contracting with Transatlantic Division

 To accomplish its design and construction missions in the U.S. Central Command area of operations, the districts of the Transatlantic Division award and manage contracts that support the United States’ goals for security and stability in this region.

-- The Transatlantic Expeditionary District is focused on delivering construction projects and services that create the conditions for improved security and stability in Afghanistan.
+- The Transatlantic Expeditionary District is focused on delivering construction projects and services that create the conditions for improved security and stability in Kuwait and throughout Central Asia.

 - Within the whole of the USCENTCOM area of operations, the Transatlantic Middle East District accomplishes projects that support U.S. military operations, other U.S. agencies that request U.S. Army Corps of Engineers services, and foreign government agencies that request engineering assistance using the appropriate U.S. government authorities for such work.

 Note, the Small Business Act (15 U.S.C.
 631, et seq.) does not apply to the majority of contracts solicited within the Division.
 The Small Business Administration’s small business programs are governed by the Federal Acquisition Regulations Part 19, which applies only within the United States.
 However, the Districts encourage prime contractors to use qualifying U.S. and local national small businesses to the maximum extent practicable.
 The Districts also encourage small businesses to submit proposals on open solicitations; some small business have successfully competed and received prime contracts.

 Contracting within the Transatlantic Division through its Districts:

 For upcoming opportunities, the official source of information for government contracting opportunities is the Federal Business Opportunities (FBO) website.
 This free online listing of government contracting opportunities includes upcoming procurements (over $25,000) and sources sought announcements.

 View district contracting opportunities by visiting the SAM Beta website and entering "W912ER" in the keyword/solicitation search box for Middle East District “TAM” and “W5J9JE” for Transatlantic Expeditionary District “TAE.”